SENIOR SCHOOL OVERVIEW

 - Studying business encourages initiative and self-reliance in each student.

-- It develops a clear understanding of the role of enterprise.
+- It develops a clear understanding of the role of an enterprise.

 - Students learn the appropriate enterprise skills.